SapanaPrajapati/Doctor-Appointment-System/README.md

-# 🏥 Doctor Appointment Booking App
+# 🏥 Doctor Appointment System

 This project is a full-stack web application that allows patients to book appointments with doctors online.
 It provides a platform for doctors to manage their profiles and schedules, and for administrators to oversee the entire system.
 The application aims to streamline the appointment booking process, making it more efficient and convenient for both patients and healthcare providers.